Several factors can increase your risk of developing cardiovascular disease, including:

 Our expert cardiologists work with a highly skilled team of vascular, endovascular and cardiothoracic surgeons, nurse practitioners, nurses, dietitians and exercise physiologists.

 They are all dedicated to providing innovative and compassionate care to you and your loved ones.

-Working at UCI Medical Center, Orange County's only university medical center, our cardiologists not only consult with patients, they conduct research and clinical trials.
+As Orange County's only academic health system, UCI Health cardiologists not only consult with patients, they conduct research and clinical trials.